oracle-livelabs/database/datapump-x-platform-migration/04-XTTSPreparePhase/XTTS_Prepare_Phase.md

 This lab assumes you have:

 - Connected to the Hands On Lab
-- A terminal window open on source.
+- A terminal window open to source.
-- Another terminal window open on target
+- Another terminal window open to target
-- Prepared the source
+- Source and target prepared.
-- Prepared the target
+- XTTS prechecks done

 ## Task 1: XTTS properties file
-On source change into the XTTS Source directory and create the xtt.properties file using vi.
-Here the steps:
+On source change into the XTTS Source directory and create the xtt.properties file using vi (for those of you who are not familiar with vi, no worries, you get the necessary vi commands shortly).
+So here the steps:

   ```
     <copy>